Pulaski festival a homecoming for retired teacher

 As for the festival, the day featured additional musical performances by the Eintracht Kinderchor, resident Lauren McAnallen and the Lawrence County Brass Band.
 Wilmington Elementary School third-grader Violet Horodyski sang the national anthem.

 Several service organizations and business owners set up booths.
-The Amish sold baked good and ice cream.
+The Amish sold baked goods and ice cream.

 (0) comments